 Each scrutineer must sign an undertaking in the approved form (attached to the appointment form) that he or she will not attempt to influence the vote of an elector and that he or she will not disclose any knowledge acquired concerning the vote of any elector.
+For the 2020 election we have also included the requirement to sign an undertaking that he or she will abide by all COVID health and safety measures as directed by the Electoral Commissioner.

-On polling day, scrutineers should present completed appointment forms to the officer in charge (OIC) of the polling place or scrutiny centre.
+On election day, scrutineers should present completed appointment forms to the officer in charge (OIC) of the polling place or scrutiny centre.